 Provided that the condition of a waterless functionality is met, further functional requirements arise to guarantee a comfortable usage of a garden toilet.
 With this in mind, garden toilets that will bring you joy for years to come are particularly characterised by their easy operation.
 Furthermore, their appeal and user-friendliness is significantly increased if they can easily be emptied, cleaned and placed.

 1. Easy emptying of the garden toilet

-In the case of dry urine-diverting toilets which separate excretions and thereby effectively prevent the development of unpleasant odours, one should be able to transport the collection container easily and more importantly, securely and in a liquid-tight manner as part of an uncomplicated emptying.
+In the case of dry composting toilets which separate excretions and thereby effectively prevent the development of unpleasant odours, one should be able to transport the collection container easily and more importantly, securely and in a liquid-tight manner as part of an uncomplicated emptying.
 Our TROBOLO® containers for solids and liquids ensure exactly this thanks to a practical handle and an air- as well as liquid-tight closure.
 Transporting the containers is thereby secure, hygienic and uncomplicated.

 2. Easy cleaning of the garden toilet

 Due to the lack of a water supply when cleaning the toilet, you can subsequently use neither running water nor the usual cleaning agents that you might use for the toilet bowl of a regular toilet, for example.
 This circumstance normally turns out to be less disadvantageous than it might at first appear, however.
 In fact, the hygienic maintenance of a garden toilet is usually uncomplicated and easily done.